dkause/myflix-client/README.md

 # MyFlix-Client

-*myFlix* is build in REACT and user Express to connect via an api to a no sql mongodatabase.
+*myFlix* is build in REACT and uses Express to connect via an api to a no sql mongodatabase.
 It uses node.js as a server - in short, it's based on the **MERN-STACK**.

 [![MERN](https://skillicons.dev/icons?i=mongodb,express,react,nodejs)](https://skillicons.dev)